rshopa/data_sci_introduction/assignment3/README.md

 * Unique sequences of nucleotides
 * Matrix multiplication

 I've also made quiz __Experimenting with MapReduce using JSMapreduce__.
-However, as the [site](http://jsmapreduce.com/) itself has expired, I was only able to solve "Python Poker Analysis" problem, using [Web archive](https://web.archive.org "Web archive").
+However, as the [site](http://jsmapreduce.com/) itself has expired, I was only able to solve "Poker Analysis" problem, using [Web archive](https://web.archive.org "Web archive").
 The solution is presented in Javascript (Sample3), not Python (Sample 4), which was inactive.